pattyboyy/PC-Builder/README.md

 ```
 However, the ai functions in the 'Build For Me' page will not be available in the raw files due to excluding our .env containing our OpenAI API key.

-To combat this, a new .env may be created with a personal OpenAI Key or our website can easily be used through a link instead: [Render link (empty)]()
+To combat this, a new .env may be created with a personal OpenAI Key or our website can easily be used through a link instead: [Rig-Builder Pro on Render](https://rig-builderpro-a6ui.onrender.com/)

 ## Usage